Obstructions for three-coloring graphs without induced paths on six vertices: Obstructions that are 1-vertex extensions of a tripod

 We implemented this set of algorithms in C with some further optimizations.
 A crucial detail is how the active vertex is picked in line~\ref{step:choose-active-vertex} of Algorithm~\ref{algo:expand}.
 The following choice seemed to terminate most quickly. \begin{itemize} \item If the graph which is currently expanded has at most 12 vertices, we pick the $\mbox{Ord}$-maximal active vertex in line~\ref{step:choose-active-vertex}. \item If the graph has more than 12 vertices, we pick the active vertex for which the number of non-prunable tuples generated from it is minimum.
 This is done by trying to extend every active vertex once without iterating any further and counting the number of non-prunable tuples generated. \end{itemize} With this choice, our program does indeed terminate (in about 60 hours) and the largest non-prunable generated graph has $18$ vertices.
-Together with \ref{thm:tripod-generator-works}, we arrive at \ref{thm:uncontractingK4}.
+Together with Lemma~\ref{thm:tripod-generator-works}, we arrive at Lemma~\ref{thm:uncontractingK4}.
 Table~\ref{table:counts-generated-tripods} shows the number of non-prunable tuples generated by the program.

 In order to be sure the algorithm is implemented correctly, we also modified the program so it collects all 4-critical graphs found along the way, similar to line~\ref{line:k-critical} of Algorithm~\ref{algo:construct}.
-As expected, all 4-critical $P_6$-free 1-vertex extensions of a tripod from our list were found.
-In the Appendix we describe into more detail how we tested the correctness of our implementation and the source code of the program can be downloaded from~\cite{tripodgenerator-site}.
+As expected, all 4-critical $P_6$-free 1-vertex extensions of a tripod in $\mathcal L$ were found.
+In the Appendix we describe in more detail how we tested the correctness of our implementation and the source code of the program can be downloaded from~\cite{tripodgenerator-site}.